taskless/taskless/docs/get-started/other.md

 ```

 - `route`: The URL path name this Queue will be reachable on
-- `handler`: A Promise-returning callback that recieves a Job of type `T` and associated metadata
+- `handler`: A Promise-returning callback that receives a Job of type `T` and associated metadata
 - `queueOptions`: The [`QueueOptions`](/docs/packages/client/queue.md#queue-options) for this queue
 - `jobOptions`: The default [`JobOptions`](/docs/packages/client/queue.md#job-options) for this queue

 ## Exposing Taskless Queue Methods

 The Taskless Queue includes `enqueue` and `remove`.
 You may optionally implement wrappers around any of these depending on your needs.
-Most intgerations attach identically named methods to their API Handler, passing the values directly through to the Taskless Queue.
+Most integrations attach identically named methods to their API Handler, passing the values directly through to the Taskless Queue.

 ## Receiving Requests